Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Conclusion

 \section{Conclusion}

 We propose Drive-KD, a multi-teacher distillation framework for autonomous driving VLMs.
 Drive-KD decomposes driving into a sequential triad of perception, reasoning, and planning, and transfers each capability with targeted internal supervision.
 First, we present a systematic study of distillation design for driving VLMs.
 We identify Layer~1 cross-modal attention as most informative for perception, broader intermediate layers for reasoning, and the penultimate layer for planning.
 We find attention is more stable than hidden states, and output-distribution alignment is unreliable for autonomous driving.
 Second, based on these findings, we derive strong single-teacher recipes for each capability and improve small VLMs over baselines.
 Third, we unify the three capabilities into a multi-teacher framework and introduce AGP to reduce cross-capability interference.
 Finally, experiments show that distilled models achieve strong capability--efficiency trade-offs and Drive-KD generalizes across model scales and families.
 Our distilled InternVL3-1B uses $\sim$42$\times$ less peak GPU memory and achieves $\sim$11.4$\times$ higher generation throughput than pretrained InternVL3-78B, while outperforming it on DriveBench overall and surpassing GPT-5.1 on planning.
-We hope Drive-KD enables efficient driving VLMs and provides clearer insights into distilling capability-specific behaviors for safety-critical tasks.
+We hope Drive-KD enables efficient driving VLMs and better supports language-guided driving systems.